Nortus222/nortus222/README.md

 <h3 align="center">A passionate software developer from Ukraine🇺🇦 living in Seattle🇺🇸 </h3>

 ## What I do
 I do Full Stack mobile software development.
 Using Flutter/Dart for frontend and C#/Azure for backend.
-I am currently actively working on and maintaining 4 mobile apps that are released to both Ios and Android as well as hosted on the Web.
-I am really passionate about mobile app development as it allows me to combine both logical programming and beaustiful design.
+I am currently actively working on and maintaining 4 mobile apps that are released to both IOS and Android as well as hosted on the Web.
+I am really passionate about mobile app development as it allows me to combine both logical programming and beautiful design.

 ## :computer: Technologies I Love
 * Flutter